Football player: Life expectancy

-Studies have long shown former American football NFL players have a higher life expectancy than the general public or males with a similar age and race distribution, but a higher rate of cardiovascular issues.
+Studies have long shown former American football NFL players have a longer life expectancy than the general public or males with a similar age and race distribution, but a higher rate of cardiovascular issues.
 A study comparing the deaths of former Major League Baseball players found baseball players lived longer still, perhaps suggesting a "healthy worker" bias where NFL athletes lived less long than they would otherwise have, despite their longer than average life expectancy.
 A 2009 review of the evidence in the American Journal of Medicine concluded the existing evidence "did not suggest an increased mortality" but does "suggest increased cardiovascular risk..., particularly the heavier linemen."

-As for association football, a 2011 German study found that German national team players live 1.9 years less than the general male population.
+In association football, a 2011 German study found that German national team players lived 1.9 years less than the general male population.

-A 1983 study of rugby players found that the life expectancy of All Blacks is the same as for the general population.
+A 1983 study of rugby players found that the life expectancy of All Blacks was the same as for the general population.

-Australian rules footballers have reduced death rates compared to the general population.
+Australian rules footballers have lower death rates than the general population.